 Throughout my childhood, I was regularly exposed to the healing power of plants and herbs.
 Friends in Alabama explained that collard greens are high in iron, so they ate them often because their child was anemic.
 Our neighbors in New Hampshire owned an herbal-therapy

 company.
 This wonderful family offered me accurate guidance and answered all of what I am sure were my annoying and endless questions about herbs.
 I remember badgering my friend’s mom about why she grew certain herbs and used certain essential oils.
 I also remember going to their essential oils warehouse for the first time and feeling like I had reached olfactory heaven.
-Smelling all of the herbs and essential oils was a fantastic experience that I’ve never forgotten.
+Smelling all the herbs and essential oils was a fantastic experience I’ve never forgotten.

 My Path in Front of Me.

 All of these experiences impressed me.
 But a personal experience with chronic migraines convinced me of the effectiveness of herbs.
 As a child, I had such severe migraines that I’d have nosebleeds.
-The pain felt like a hammer smacking into my head, and the bleeding was, of course, frightening.
+The pain felt like a hammer smacking into my head, and the bleeding was frightening.
 Yet, no doctor seemed to be able to help me.
 At the tender age of eight, I remember using cool compresses, taking baths, and swallowing three, four, or even five aspirins at a time in a vain attempt to quell the pain.
 Then I had what I call my “herbal encounter.”
 Becoming an herbalist became the next step.

 One day, my head pounding from a migraine, I ran to the stream near our house and dunked my head in the cold water to cool off.
 I then walked in the woods along the creek, even though I was feeling very sick.
 Without knowing why I absentmindedly began chewing on a leaf of mountain laurel that I’d picked along the stream, and, to my surprise, I began to feel better.
 I learned later, as an adult, that mountain laurel was an old headache remedy that can